 Division of Pari-mutuel Wagering

-JOIN THE NEW PMW E-MAIL SUBSCRIPTION SERVICE AND RECEIVE ELECTRONIC NOTIFICATION OF UPCOMING PUBLIC WORKSHOPS, RULE UPDATES, AS WELL AS OTHER IMPORTANT NOTICES FROM THE DIVISION!
+JOIN THE PMW E-MAIL SUBSCRIPTION SERVICE AND RECEIVE ELECTRONIC NOTIFICATION OF UPCOMING PUBLIC WORKSHOPS, RULE UPDATES, AS WELL AS OTHER IMPORTANT NOTICES FROM THE DIVISION!

 In Florida, pari-mutuel wagering is authorized for horse racing, harness horse racing, greyhound racing, jai alai games, and cardroom poker games.
 Additionally, slot machine gaming at pari-mutuel facilities is authorized in Broward and Miami-Dade Counties.
 Florida is one of the primary pari-mutuel states in the nation, and is the leading state in greyhound racing, as well as a major horse racing state.
 Florida is also the only state in the United States where live jai alai games are conducted.
 Currently there are 32 pari-mutuel facilities located throughout the State.